Safety Switches Around Brisbane

 - Four/two pole safety switch (shown in the above pictures in the middle and right) they are used to protect single or multiple circuits.

-- Single pole safety switch circuit breaker or RCBO this device operates as both a safety switch and circuit breaker.
+- Single pole safety switch circuit breaker or RCBO (shown in the above picture on the left) this device operates as both a safety switch and circuit breaker.

 Get the protection your local Brisbane Electrician has – Safety switch circuit breakers!